-Woohoo it's the weekend!
-Welcome back for Fine Motor Fridays!
-Today I have a cool little printable to use for preschool Halloween games!
+Today I'm sharing a favorite Halloween activity from our popular Fine Motor Fridays series!
+It's a cool little printable to use for preschool Halloween games!

 I like this printable because it can be used a few different ways.
 It is great for working on visual scanning skills as well as beginning writing skills.